aws-samples/eks-workshop/content/beginner/300_windows/calico_windows/install_calico_node.md

 Running  kube-proxy      kube-proxy service
 {{< /output >}}

-Now we have Calcio fully installed.
+Now we have Calico fully installed.
 Close the EC2 Connect window and return to Cloud9.